pnp/copilot-connectors-samples/samples/nodejs-typescript-policies-dc/README.md

 The sample illustrates the following concepts:

-- simplify debugging and provisioning of resources with Teams Toolkit for Visual Studio code
+- simplify debugging and provisioning of resources with Microsoft 365 Agents Toolkit for Visual Studio code
 - create external connection schema
 - support full ingestion of data
 - visualize the external content in the Policy Management declarative copilot